Worship in the Abbey

 We will read Scripture from both the Old and New Testaments because the Bible is also central to our worship.
 You will hear a Psalm, Old Testament lesson, New Testament lesson and a Gospel reading.
 Then, you will hear someone preach on one of the texts read for the day.

 If you have children age six or younger feel free to send them to “The Kids’ Table,” a special lesson time for our children offered during the sermon.

 Speaking of kids, you will see a number of young families.
 Most of our congregation is made up of people in their twenties to people in their fifties.
 In all, you will see about 50-60 people total on a Sunday morning.

 Worship is central to our desire to “practice a more human way to love God and neighbor.”
 It is the moment we gather as a community to celebrate the life, death and resurrection of the one, truly human being, Jesus.
 We believe him to be both fully human and fully God.
 Our worship, then, is a refocusing upon him.
 It is an attempt, on our part, to change and be changed more into his likeness.
 Worship is our purpose as humans, and it is the start of any positive change within individuals or communities.

-Join us at 10 on Sunday mornings in 15 Emory Place.
+Join us at 10 on Sunday mornings in the auditorium of the Moses Teen Center located at 220 Carrick Street.
 We would love for you to be part of our weekly celebration.